nuxtrdev/nuxtr-vscode/README.md

 ### Toggle Nuxt Devtools from your status bar

 [Nuxt Devtools](https://devtools.nuxtjs.org/) is a great tool!
 One of the great features it offer is working globally with your project if you are using Nuxt <= 3.4.0.
 You can toggle it from your status bar.
-Extension detects your Nuxt.js version and advices you to update if not.
+Extension detects your Nuxt version and advices you to update if not.

 Manual toggling from nuxt.config.ts is detected and state is synced.